amoe/figshare-uploader/README.md

 You also need [Windows OpenSSL binaries](http://slproweb.com/products/Win32OpenSSL.html).
 Use the version `Win64 OpenSSL v1.0.2n`.
+(Now tested with version `q` also.)
 Then you need the libs `ssleay32.dll` and `libeay32.dll` from this package.
+The default install location for that package is `C:\OpenSSL-Win64`.
+Choose the install option to copy the DLLs to the OpenSSL binary directory, then you'll be able to find them more easily.
+They should be copied into the source tree.

 You can build the app using `windeployqt` to get the various Qt DLLs into the current directory.
 By default this will copy far too many files, but at least